-- 3. If you are absent from school you must bring a letter explaining the reasons to your Form Tutor on the day of your return to school. - 4.
-If your parents wish you to take time off school for any acceptable reason, they must request this in advance using the Leave of Absence request form available on the school website. - 5.
+- 3. If your parents wish you to take time off school for any acceptable reason, they must request this in advance using the Leave of Absence request form available on the school website. - 4.
 If you leave the school site during the school day for any authorised reason, you should sign out in the Student Support Office with written evidence of your appointment countersigned by your tutor.

-Personal safety
+Personal safety and welfare of others

-- 6. When moving around the school you should walk, not run, and keep to the left in corridors whenever possible.
+- 5. When moving around the school you should walk, not run, and keep to the left in corridors whenever possible.
 It can be dangerous to carry bags over your shoulder.
-You should show respect and consideration for other people at all times. - 7.
+You should show respect and consideration for other people at all times. - 6.
 If you cycle to school, you should dismount at the gate and wheel your cycle while on the school site.
-You are strongly recommended to wear a cycle helmet. - 8.
-Sixth Form students must obtain permission from the Head of Sixth Form if they wish to drive to school and park on the school site. - 9.
+You are strongly recommended to wear a cycle helmet. - 7.
+Sixth Form students must obtain permission from the Head of Sixth Form if they wish to drive to school and park on the school site. - 8.
 You should leave the school site within 15 minutes of the end of the school day unless you are taking part in an official school activity.
-You should take your belongings to the activity and not return to your form rooms. - 10.
-Under no circumstances may you bring knives or other weapons, cigarettes or tobacco, ecigarettes or any other vapourisers, matches, lighters, medicine or unprescribed drugs, alcohol or illegal drugs, new psychoactive substances ('legal highs'), dangerous substances or laser pens onto the school site.
-These items may be searched for if there is reasonable suspicion that you may be in possession of them. - 11.
+You should take your belongings to the activity and not return to your form rooms. - 9.
+Under no circumstances may you bring knives or other weapons, cigarettes or tobacco, ecigarettes or any other vapourisers, matches, lighters, medicine or unprescribed drugs, alcohol or illegal drugs, new psychoactive substances ('legal highs'), pornographic material, dangerous substances or laser pens onto the school site.
+These items may be searched for if there is reasonable suspicion that you may be in possession of them. - 10.
 You must not bring any object on to the school site which could be used as an offensive weapon.